serokell/blog-posts/whats-that-typeclass-Foldable/article.md

 ### Others

 There are other methods of `Foldable` type class that you get with defining only `foldr` or `foldMap`.
 The `length` function, which you might know, is implemented via `foldl'`. `maximum` and `minimum` use strict `foldMap'` in their definitions.
-The `null` function, which is given to check if a container is empty, is also implemented by reducing the latter with `foldr`.
-You may wonder, where is a good old [`for`](https://hackage.haskell.org/package/base-4.16.0.0/docs/Data-Traversable.html#v:for) loop?
-Fortunately, Haskell also provides it, which would have been impossible without `Foldable` too.
+The `null` function, which checks if a container is empty, is also implemented by reducing the latter with `foldr`.
+You may wonder, where is the good old `for` loop?
+Fortunately, Haskell [also provides it]((https://hackage.haskell.org/package/base-4.16.0.0/docs/Data-Traversable.html#v:for)), which would have been impossible without `Foldable`.
 All in all, even if you use `foldr` and `foldl` themselves very seldom, you will find other primitives of `Foldable` quite useful.
 You might proceed to [the documentation](https://hackage.haskell.org/package/base-4.16.0.0/docs/Data-Foldable.html) to get to know them better.

 ## Exercises

 The theoretical part of our article is over.
-We hope you know what `Foldable` is now!
+We hope that you know what `Foldable` is now!
 We suggest you to try out your new knowledge with our mini exercises.

 1. Which definition is correct?